rafaelofil/techno-shop/README.md

 ## Status

-Project is: in progress, I'll refactor the project.
+Project is: finish, but if I have any inspiration I will add.

 ## Final considerations